MinLeafu/StuGPT/README.md

 ## Why this design

-The implementation is organized around three requirements:
+The implementation is organised around three requirements:

 1. **Track learning interactions over time** with structured event data.
 2. **Generate recommendations that are explainable** (with explicit evidence + rule triggers).